Short-rate models with stochastic discontinuities: a PDE approach: Pricing of derivatives: a PDE formulation

 \section{Pricing of derivatives: a PDE formulation}

-In this section we show that, under appropriate assumptions, the price of a European derivative contract written on the spot interest rate $\rho$, with maturity $T > 0$ and terminal payoff $H(\rho_T)$ can be expressed as a function of time and of the RFR, which solves an appropriate Partial Differential Equation (PDE).
-As a converse, in Section~\ref{App:ExUniq} we also prove a Feynman-Kač formula under suitable assumptions.
+In this section we show that, under appropriate assumptions, the price of a European derivative contract written on the spot interest rate $\rho$, with maturity $T > 0$ and terminal payoff $H(\rho_T)$ can be expressed as a function of time and of the RFR, which solves an appropriate PDE.
+Conversely, in Section~\ref{App:ExUniq} we also prove a Feynman-Kač representation formula under suitable assumptions.

 Throughout the rest of the paper we assume the following. \begin{assumption} \mbox{} \begin{enumerate}[label=\arabic*.] \item The random variables $\xi_1, \dots, \xi_M$, describing the jump sizes of the RFR, are independent, with distribution $Q_1, \dots, Q_M$, respectively.
 In addition, they are independent of the Brownian motion $W$. \item For any $i = 1, \dots, M$, $\xi_i$ is $\cF_{s_i}$-measurable. \item SDE~\eqref{RFR} admits a unique strong solution $\rho^{t,x}$, for any given initial condition $(t,x) \in [0,T] \times \R$, and $\rho_u^{t,x}$ has support $\R$, for all $u \in (t,T]$. \item The contract function $H \colon \R \to \R$ is measurable and such that